replicatedhq/replicated-docs/docs/enterprise/updating-app-manager.md

 1. Download the target version of the KOTS air gap bundle from [Github](https://github.com/replicatedhq/kots/releases) or from the customer download page provided by your vendor.
 The air gap bundle is named `kotsadm.tar.gz`.

-1. Install or update the kots CLI to the _same_ version of the air gap bundle:
+1. Install or update the KOTS CLI to the _same_ version of the air gap bundle:

    ```
    curl https://kots.io/install/VERSION | bash
    ```
    Replace `VERSION` with the same version of KOTS that is in the air gap bundle that you downloaded.

-   For more kots CLI installation options, including information about how to install or update without root access, see [Installing the kots CLI](/reference/kots-cli-getting-started).
+   For more KOTS CLI installation options, including information about how to install or update without root access, see [Installing the KOTS CLI](/reference/kots-cli-getting-started).

 1. Push the KOTS images from the air gap bundle to a private registry: